Trustworthy AI Software Engineers: Introduction

+Identifying dimensions of trustworthiness alone is insufficient to support their practical adoption.
+As agentic systems generate increasing volumes of code, it becomes infeasible for human developers to inspect everything.
+Requiring exhaustive human validation risks creating cognitive overload and review fatigue, ultimately limiting the effectiveness of human-AI SE teams.
+Developer fatigue from reviewing AI generated work is also a rising concern.
+This leads to a third fundamental question: \textit{\textbf{What should developers verify and validate when working with agentic software engineers?}} Addressing this question requires moving beyond abstract notions of trustworthiness toward actionable practices that enable developers to selectively inspect, interpret, and rely on AI-generated artefacts.
+In this paper, we argue that this challenge necessitates a shift from artefact-centric inspection toward evidence-centric inspection, where developers evaluate signals and justifications of trustworthiness rather than raw outputs.

-In essence, this vision paper aims to move the discourse beyond productivity-centric narratives of AI in SE, much of which is explicitly or implicitly focused on AI replacing human software engineers, towards a principled understanding of trustworthy human–AI SE teams.
-Building on the \textit{agentic SE beyond code} vision paper \cite{hoda2026toward} and agentic AI software engineers: \textit{programming with trust} vision work~\cite{roychoudhury2025agentic}, we conclude by outlining an open research agenda for the community.
+This vision paper aims to move the discourse beyond productivity-centric narratives of AI in SE, much of which is explicitly or implicitly focused on AI replacing human software engineers, towards a principled understanding of trustworthy human-AI SE teams.